-In most cases, a professional would suggest improving ventilation, if the current situation is under-par.
-However, this is not a one-size-fits-all solution.
+In most cases, a professional would suggest improving ventilation if the current situation is under-par.

 Because each house has a certain condition and set of responses – it is best to communicate with a professional, who can evaluate and provide the best solution for your issue.

 Well, the first step was to control moisture infiltration.
-And if you’ve successfully done that, the next step is to reduce the actual moisture.
+And if you’ve successfully done that (hurray!), the next step is to reduce the actual moisture.

 This can be done by sealing off all air leakage areas, which will contribute to infiltration reduction – restricting air movement, preventing the stack effect.